 Because there’s no need to look at EVERY neutral or color to find the right ones

 The system is based on knowing how to correctly identify undertones so complementary combinations can be created and conflicting ones avoided.

 It’s the most accurate system of selecting colors I have ever used

 Let’s see how this can work when selecting colors for the newest trend- black and white kitchens and bathrooms.

 I’ve selected two countertops, each with a different undertone.
-And paired them with a paint and cabinet finish in both a complementary and then a conflicting undertone for comparision.
+And paired them with a paint and cabinet finish in both a complementary and then a conflicting undertone for comparison.

 Look at the difference the right vs. wrong undertones combinations make.
-It’ will make the difference between a hit and a miss in a kitchen or a bathrom.
+It’ will make the difference between a hit or a miss in a kitchen or a bathroom.

 (It may seem subtle in the samples but the completed rooms that follow show how pairing the right undertones plays a major role in pulling a room together.)

 All of the above finishes have the same true gray undertone.
 They relate well, make each other look their beautiful best, and feel coordinated.
 It just looks right.
 The makings of a well-designed black and white kitchen or bath!